physlin/detector-calibration/README.md

 ## Usage

-Using detectorcal is a two step process: (1) calibrating the detector response, which is done by `detectorcal.fit_response` ; and (2) applying the calibration to the image that you want to correct, which requires  `detectorcal.correct_image`.
+Using detectorcal is a two step process: (1) calibrating the detector response, which is done by `detectorcal.fit_response` ; and (2) applying the calibration to the image or images that you want to correct, which requires  `detectorcal.correct_image`.
 Input to these funtions is expected to be `np.ndarray`.
 Both functions can be used to save output directly when supplied with the `save_path` argument.
 We support saving output as `.tif`, `.hdf5`, and `.zarr` files.

 ## About `detectorcal`

-The algorithm implemented in this package corrects artefacts in images produced by a 2D detector by first finding the relationship between detector response and estimated true stimulus intensity.
-This relationship is then used this to 'reconstruct' an image aquired by the same detector.
-For this to work, you first need to aquire data that demonstrates the detector response across a range of stimulus intensities.
-For CT, this would be done by sweeping the detector through the X-ray beam to aquire images across the range of possible intensities.
-This stimulus-response data should be a 3D array of shape (z, y, x), where the z-axis represents the range of measurements for a single pixel and the x- and y-axes represent the position of each pixel within the detector.
+The algorithm implemented in this package calibrates the response of a 2D detector using the measured pixel values, as well as an estimate of the true beam intensity, over a range of image intensities.
+This correction is then applied to an image or images aquired by the same detector.
+For this to work, you first need to aquire an image sequence across a range of beam intensities.
+For a synchrotron source, this would be done by sweeping the detector through the X-ray beam, exploiting the roll-off of the beam to aquire images across the range of possible intensities at every pixel.
+This intensity sequence should be a 3D array of shape (z, y, x), where the z-axis represents the range of measurements for each pixel, and the x- and y-axes represent the position of each pixel on the detector.

 ### Step 1: Fit

-During the 'fit' stage of the callibration process, a linear relationship between detector response and true stimulus intensity is found for every pixel in the detector.
-We can estimate the true intensity by applying a Gaussian filter to the stimulus-response image, which removes local pixel-to-pixel intensity variations.
+During the 'fit' stage of the calibration process, a linear regression is performed between the calibration sequence and the estimated true beam intensity for every pixel on the detector.
+We estimate the true intensity by smoothing each image of the calibration sequence with a Gaussian filter, which removes local pixel-to-pixel intensity variations.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=rqQI8tXwAgc" target="_blank">
  <img src="https://github.com/physlin/detector-calibration/blob/main/data/detectorcal-fit-thumbnail.png" alt="Watch the video" width="100%" height="100%" border="10" />